benjaminpope/k2halo/README.md

 	  adsnote = {Provided by the SAO/NASA Astrophysics Data System}
 	}

+Papers on [Aldebaran](https://arxiv.org/abs/1802.09812), the [Pleiades](https://arxiv.org/abs/1708.07462), [ι Lib](http://adsabs.harvard.edu/abs/2018sf2a.conf..369B), [ε Tauri](https://arxiv.org/abs/1901.06187) and [ρ Leonis](https://arxiv.org/abs/1802.00621) have already been published.
+Manuscripts are in preparation on variability in the main-sequence stars (Greklek-McKeon) and Hyades giants (White).
+Please be kind!

 ### You may also be interested in

 The [*Kepler* Smear Campaign](https://github.com/benjaminpope/smearcampaign) includes 103 of the brightest stars observed in the nominal *Kepler* Mission, obtained via [smear photometry](https://arxiv.org/abs/1510.00008).
 If you haven't had enough of high-quality light curves of very bright stars from the K2 Halo Campaign, this is where you need to go!